Counting geodesics on expander surfaces

 \section{Effective prime geodesic theorem}

-Using techniques developed by Margulis (\cite{margulis2004}, also see \cite[Section 20.6]{hk1995}) and effective mixing (\Cref{lem:effect-mix}), we prove the following effective version of the prime geodesic theorem, for surfaces with definite spectral gap.
-While we were writing this paper, Wu-Xue proved a related result \cite[Theorem 2]{wx2022}; they use the Selberg Trace Formula, which is a fundamentally different approach.
+Using techniques developed by Margulis (\cite{Margulis_thesis}, also see \cite[Section 20.6]{hk1995}) and effective mixing (\Cref{lem:effect-mix}), we prove \Cref{thm:effect-pgt}, an effective version of the prime geodesic theorem for surfaces with definite spectral gap.
+While we were writing this paper, Wu-Xue proved a related, somewhat stronger, result \cite[Theorem 2]{wx2022}; they use the Selberg Trace Formula, which is a fundamentally different approach.